-All animal effluent and wastewater generated from: dairies and adjacent entry/exit races, stock holding/sale yards, feed/stand-off/loafing pads, wintering barns, piggeries, poultry farms, stock underpasses, and transit races (if used for standoff and the like) must be contained and/or reticulated to a storage/treatment system.
+All farm wastewater generated from: dairies and adjacent entry/exit races, stock holding/sale yards, feed/stand-off/loafing pads, wintering barns, piggeries, poultry farms, stock underpasses, and transit races (if used for standoff and the like) must be contained and/or reticulated to a storage/treatment system.

 - Weeping walls for solids separation.